psunlpgroup/reasoning_forks/README.md

 ```

 ### Mathematical Reasoning Modes
-The subsets of `OpenMathInstruct-1` and `OpenMathInstruct-2` datasets to evaluate Data-level vs. Problem-level diversity are available at [`nnheui/reasoning_modes`](https://huggingface.co/datasets/nnheui/reasoning_modes).
+The subsets of `OpenMathInstruct-1` and `OpenMathInstruct-2` datasets used in our experiments to evaluate Data-level vs. Problem-level diversity for NL/Code reasoning modes are provided at huggingface: [`nnheui/reasoning_modes`](https://huggingface.co/datasets/nnheui/reasoning_modes).

 ### CounterFactual Arithmetic